gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 From a security perspective, the `eks:DescribeCluster` and `eks:ListClusters` methods do not give direct access to the cluster and only allow the callee to grab the endpoint and CA certificate.

-The credentials that grant access into the cluster are generated by [AWS IAM authenticator][awsiamauthenticator] and are short-lived - 15 minutes.
+The credentials that grant access into the cluster are pre-signed, independent for each cluster and are short-lived - 15 minutes.

 In order to Teleport to be able to connect to the cluster, its role must be present in `aws-auth` configmap with the desired group permissions.
 As described above, the permissions required for Teleport to operate in this mode do not give him the possibility to create or delete resources, that it can only happen via impersonation.

 ### Azure

-Access to AKS clusters is not immediately granted by [`Microsoft.ContainerService/managedClusters`][listclustersaks], and depending on the cluster version and integration type, access details are pulled from different sources.
+[`Microsoft.ContainerService/managedClusters`][listclustersaks] does not immediately grant access to AKS clusters, and depending on the cluster version and authentication and authorization mode, the access modes are different.

 If AD is enabled, the authentication details are short-lived and must be revalidated each time their TTL is about to expire.
 The call to [`AAD/Token`][aadtoken] returns the expiration time of the credentials.
 After their expiration time reaches, the token no longer grants access to the cluster.
 Each cluster has a different authentication token.